TimothyBritcliffe/Safasr-Discord-Bot/README.md

 # Safasr Services Discord Bot

-This is a custom Discord bot built to manage services for a specific server.
+This is a custom Discord bot built for a client who was running a freelance Discord server.
 Its features include a ticket system, support system, custom service orders, and verification.

 ### Note on Configuration